90zlaya/ultimate-cheatsheet-for-developers/shell/git.md

 ### Setting Alias

-Use *Set alias* line from this cheatsheet to set ceartain alias.\
+Use *Set alias* line from this cheatsheet to set certain alias.\
 Give name to the alias and paste command of your choice.\
 Here's example how to set `prune-list` alias.